-This topic contains 3 replies, has 1 voice, and was last updated by Jeff 1 month, 2 weeks ago.
+- This topic has 6 replies, 1 voice, and was last updated 2 years ago by Jeff.

 How is the camping merit badge #3 interpreted?
 Specifically “Make a written plan and SHOW how to get to your camping spot using a topographical map or GPS”.
 Me and another leader are reading it differently.
 He says all the scout has to do is plan an overnight trek and use a topographical map to just show how you would get to your camping spot without actual doing the hiking.
 I say the scout is to use the topo map and physically hike to the camping spot.
 Which method is correct or preferred.
 My take is it does a scout no good to run his finger across a map to tell where they are camping.